By Richard J. · Updated 7 July 2026

-This site earns commission when you book through our links.
+This site earns commission when you book through some of our links, at no extra cost to you.
 Our editorial positions are formed independently — operators are recommended because they merit it, not because of commercial relationships.
+See our disclosure page.

-The Venice Simplon-Orient-Express takes approximately 16 hours from Paris to Venice.
+The Venice Simplon-Orient-Express takes roughly 16 hours from Paris to Venice.
 The best trips built around it take five to ten days.
 The VSOE works best as the hinge of a broader European journey — Paris before, Italy after — rather than as a standalone overnight.
 This guide presents five complete itineraries at different lengths and budgets, each using the train as the centrepiece and building outward into the cities and regions that make the full trip extraordinary.

 5